Gipphe/caseof/README.md

 repeated in terms of statements.
 Keep in mind though: there is absolutely nothing inherently *wrong* with this kind of "if-stacking".

-Because of this, and because I simply adore [Elm](http://elm-lang.org/) and [Haskell](https://www.haskell.org/)'s `case x of` expressions (aka simply "Case expressions"), I saw it necessary to implement something along those lines in Javascript.
+Because of this, and because we simply adore [Elm](http://elm-lang.org/) and [Haskell](https://www.haskell.org/)'s `case x of` expressions (aka simply "Case expressions"), we saw it necessary to implement something along those lines in Javascript.

 So, instead of the "ugly" if-stacking above, we can write